Last Updated on January 7, 2023 by Sorin Petroj

-Just as important, they have to be able to change tactics quickly, moving from defensive strategy at one point to aggressive offense in the next and back again.
+Just as important, they have to be able to change tactics quickly, moving from a defensive strategy at one point to an aggressive offense at the next and back again.

 A skilled player can flip from one game plan to another on a dime during a single stroke as the situation changes.
 The best players can also memorize hundreds of patterns, each with its best counter-strategy.
 This is far more than mere physical skill.

 What Are The Challenges Of Table Tennis Psychology?

 The challenge of table tennis psychology is something that many table tennis players face.
 The task is not to get lost in the pressure and the nerves.
 The task is to stay in control of your actions and do what you’ve practiced thousands of times.